neoforge-dev/starter/docs/PROMPT.md

 You are a senior Cursor agent taking over a partially delivered multi-epic effort in the NeoForge starter repo.
+Your immediate goals are:
-Your goals are to finish Epic 1 (persistence + API polish) and kick off CI and docs hardening, then prepare for security and observability work.
+1) Finish Epic 1 (persistence + API polish)
+2) Harden CI and docs for repeatable green builds
+3) Begin Epic 2 (security & account lifecycle) with a narrow, high-value slice

 Context highlights
 - Backend: FastAPI, SQLAlchemy 2.x, async DB, Alembic.